binyaminc/SLAM-project/README.md

 # Overview
+This project operates a SLAM system.
+SLAM stands for Simultaneous Localization and Mapping, and it is a technique used to create a map of an unknown environment while simultaneously determining the location of a robot or a camera in that environment.

-This project operates a SLAM (Simultaneous localization and mapping) system.
-It uses images from a set of rectified stereo cameras with their clibration matrices, and produces a map of the percieved road.
+The project uses images from a set of rectified stereo cameras with their calibration matrices, and produces a map of the perceived road.

 The project consists of 3 components:
 1. Detection and matching of the keypoints in a pair of images, and creation of 3D points using triangulation.